 When pairing wine with salmon, there are a few things to keep in mind.
 First, grilled salmon has a firmer texture and more intense flavor, so choose a wine that can handle it.
 Chardonnay is still a good option, but avoid wood-aged wines.
 Go for a pure style instead Graševina or something else that is fresh and tense.
 Croatian Pinot Grigio or pouilly fumé from the Loire are both good choices.

 Salmon can also be quite fatty, so you want a wine that can handle that as well.
-A full White wine and Posip is perfect for this.
+A full White wine as a Posip is perfect for this.
 Be sure to avoid wood-aged wines as they clash with the flavors of the salmon that has been grilled.

 White wine with salmon